IBM/MAX-Breast-Cancer-Mitosis-Detector/assets/README.md

 All test images are from the [TUPAC 2016 Challenge](http://tupac.tue-image.nl/node/5), pre-processed and included in this repo with permission.

-* `true.png` an image that contains a single mitoses
+* `true.png` an image that contains a single mitosis
 * `false.png` a clear image